 4. Similarly, in Rodrigo Lara’s situation, El Patron Del Mal, gets into, his vision, his upright honesty, him being a staunch family man who played with kids every night, how the press worked day and night helping him uncover Escobar’s past, how Pablo Escobar took the first step of character assassination by accusing him of taking bribes through a false cheque, how Medellin cartel takes days in decisioning if they should kill a senior minister, how they audition young bike stuntmen to execute, how the government becomes aware of assassination threats and starts taking precautions, the multiple times the killers attempt to kill the minister but get nervous, the edge of the seat the viewer stays knowing the inevitable (this is where watching Narcos before is important) and the actor Ernesto Benjumea’s excellent performance which makes you feel for him throughout.
 Sort of reminds me Bollywood thriller Madras Cafe climax where you know the PM will be assassinated but you don’t want him to die.

-5. Actress Diana Hoyos as Lara’s wife steals the show in post assassination episodes.
+5. Actress Diana Hoyos as Lara’s wife steals the show in post-assassination episodes.
 Her life turned upside down, worst fears coming true and consolation from all and sundry can just not console her.
-Her performance during the state respecting funeral, afterwards when the President makes a getaway arrangements for her and family to Spain, the pain of leaving Colombia and that nothing will ‘bring him back’, moves the viewer to tears.
+Her performance during the state respecting funeral, afterwards when the President makes getaway arrangements for her and family to Spain, the pain of leaving Colombia and that nothing will ‘bring him back’, moves the viewer to tears.
 The other tearjerker segment is after the Commander of Antioquia Police is murdered, his son gets the news in the Police academy.
-After spending weeks convincing his dad to get out of police services, urging the police chief on changing his role, every day discussing the impending danger and assassination attempts, when the son sees the Colombian flag half mast, he falls over the grass madly crying out ‘papa, papa’.
+After spending weeks convincing his dad to get out of police services, urging the police chief on changing his role, every day discussing the impending danger and assassination attempts when the son sees the Colombian flag half-mast, he falls over the grass madly crying out ‘Papa, papa’.

 6. Simply put, El Patron Del Mal makes a hero of the right characters.
 It also showcases in a small third world country city, it wasn’t easy getting away killing a politician – that’s true, right?
 Can you expect high profile gangsters to get away killing a senior politician in 80s Mumbai?
 The state is in shock, red alert, Pablo and Gonzalo (Cousin) need an overnight small unsafe boat to Panama and Paty (wife) fakes a pregnancy problem to get down from a flight hoodwinking the DEA agents.
 And all that I said above, is barely into Episode 15!